-22.1 Paragraphs 22.1 to 22.8 of the Report provide Second Sight's opinion on the process that is undertaken by Post Office when it investigates criminal activity in branches.

-22.2 This topic is outside the scope of the Scheme (which is to consider "Horizon and associated issues") and is also outside the scope of Second Sight's expertise.
+1. Paragraphs 22.1 to 22.8 of the Report provide Second Sight's opinion on the process that is undertaken by Post Office when it investigates criminal activity in branches.
+2. This topic is outside the scope of the Scheme (which is to consider "Horizon and associated issues") and is also outside the scope of Second Sight's expertise.
 Second Sight, as forensic accountants and not criminal lawyers, are not qualified to comment on Post Office's prosecution processes.

-22.3 This is highlighted by the statement in the Report that the focus of Post Office investigators is to secure an admission of false accounting and not to consider the root cause of any losses.
-As explained at paragraph 3.9 of this Reply, by falsifying the accounts (whether through the inflation of cash on hand or otherwise) Subpostmasters or their assistants prevent Post Office from being able to identify the transactions that may have caused discrepancies and losses.
+3. This is highlighted by the statement that the focus of Post Office investigators is to secure an admission of false accounting and not to consider the root cause of any losses.
+It should be noted that by falsifying the accounts (whether through the inflation of cash in hand or otherwise) subpostmasters or their assistants prevent Post Office from being able to identify the transactions that may have caused discrepancies and losses.
 The first step in identifying a genuine error is to determine the day's on which the cash position in the accounts is different from the cash on hand.
 Where the cash on hand figure has been falsely stated, this is not possible.

-22.4 The false accounting therefore hides any genuine errors from Post Office and a Subpostmaster.
+4. The false accounting therefore hides any genuine errors from Post Office and the subpostmaster.
 It hides it at the time the losses occur and it remains the case now that Post Office is not able to identify which transactions may have caused the losses.
-The Report is therefore entirely incorrect in its evaluation of how Post Office prosecutes dishonest false accounts.

-22.5 Given that this is topic on which Second Sight can offer no expert opinion, this Reply does not comment on this section of the Report other than Post Office is refraining from commenting further save to confirm that it rejects all the Report's findings in this section it.
+The Report is therefore entirely incorrect.
+5. Given that this is topic on which Second Sight can offer no expert opinion, Post Office is refraining from commenting further save to confirm that it rejects all the Report's findings in this section.